wayexpress05-star/Arslan-Ai/README.md

 ---
 **4. <br> ❖ DEPLOY_KOYEB ❖**

-`✠ IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY SANA_MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`✠ IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY Arslan-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`

 ---------